BDC Hamburger Icon

 4. Create the content engine.

-When you’re selecting tools for housing your content, keep it simple.
-Membership platforms such as FreshMember, Kajabi and WishList Member make it easy to create membership levels, add and change content, and more.
-Additionally, start a private Facebook group that you can use for your regular interactions with members.
+The WordPress plugin WishList Member also makes it easy to create membership levels, add and change content, and more.
+Additionally, you may want to start a private Facebook group that you can use for your regular interactions with members.

-When it’s time to create your actual content, make sure you understand how to organize and structure the membership site, take a look at resources such as LinkedIn Learning and Dummies.com (known for its “For Dummies” books).
+When it’s time to create your actual content, make sure you understand how to organize and structure the membership site.
+Take a look at resources such as LinkedIn Learning and Dummies.com (known for its “For Dummies” books).
 Both sites allow free previews of their tables of contents on different topics.
 These are virtual goldmines because these companies invest a lot of time and money in figuring out the best way to teach their topics.
 You can use their tables of contents as your guide for structuring your own course content.

 On these sites, you can also find resources for these important steps: